Azteca 7: TV Azteca's channel 7

 However, financial mismanagement, economic troubles and other issues quickly signaled trouble for Imevisión.
+The network had become a mere frequency with a limited transmitter farm, with seven hours of its programming on weekdays in 1990 (half of its weekday airtime) was still dedicated to high school educational programming (Telesecundaria).
+There were even talks of Multivisión owner Joaquín Vargas buying the network.
 In 1990, XEIMT and XHIMT were converted into relays of XHDF, and the next year, the government of Mexico announced it was selling XHIMT and XHDF to the private sector.
 The sale of these two networks in 1993 formed the new TV Azteca network.

 By October 1993, XHIMT was operating independently under Azteca as Tú Visión.
 The programming of Azteca 7 since then has largely consisted of children's programs, sports, foreign series and movies, serving as a competitor to Televisa's Canal 5.

-Programs
+Programming

-Foreign shows aired on Azteca 7 include American Ninja Warrior, The Simpsons, Elementary, and Hawaii Five-0.
+Foreign shows aired on Azteca 7 include The Amazing World of Gumball, Bernard, Bluey, Dexter's Laboratory, Dragon Ball Z, FBI, The Good Doctor, Malcolm in the Middle, Milo, Pokémon, The Simpsons, Smallville, The Smurfs, Trollhunters: Tales of Arcadia and recently Mobile Suit Gundam: The Witch from Mercury.

 Sports

 After its privatization, Azteca 7 began carrying NBA basketball, though Televisa now holds these rights.
-Soccer rights on Azteca 7 includes the Liga MX, as well as all official and friendly matches of the Mexico national soccer team.
+Soccer rights on Azteca 7 include the Liga MX, as well as all official and friendly matches of the Mexico national soccer team.
 Azteca 7 also carries NFL games, boxing (Box Azteca) and lucha libre (Lucha Azteca).